 2015 included the largest OMRRA race weekend in memory, when WMRRA joined our September event and included PIR in their annual championship.
 Over 230 racers competed, Turn 1 traffic got congested, and the Pacific Northwest race community revved its motors in unison.

-The Oregon Motorcycle Road Racing Association is a 501(c)(7) non-profit organization formed in 1972 whose primary purpose is to organize successful motorcycle road races at Portland International Raceway, or any other venue that becomes available and is feasible in the state of Oregon.
+The Oregon Motorcycle Road Racing Association is a 501(c)(7) non-profit organization formed in 1972 whose primary purpose is to organize successful motorcycle road races at Portland International Raceway, or any other venue that becomes available and is feasible in the Pacific Northwest.

 Its rules are promulgated in the interest of safety, fairness and enjoyable racing.